Construction hard hats

-Its origins are as contentious as the opinions about it.
-US manufacturer Bullard claims to have invented the device at the end of the 19th century as a safety helmet for miners.
+US manufacturer Bullard claims to have invented the construction hard hat at the end of the 19th century as a safety helmet for miners.
 The firm started out as a mine supplies business in 1898, producing the 'hard-boiled hat'.
 Bullard claims that, during the building of San Francisco's Golden Gate Bridge in the 1930s, it was asked by the project engineer to adapt its hat for site workers.

 British manufacturer Centurion challenges Bullard's claim, saying it too has been manufacturing the headgear since the late 19th century, and claims that the design was adopted from army pith helmets.

 The Personal Protective Equipment at Work Regulations 1992 (as amended) requires that suitable head protection, normally safety helmets (hard hats), should be provided and worn whenever there is a risk of injury.
 Employees must be provided with hard hats and the employer must decide when, where and how they should be worn.

 Safety helmets, as outlined by the regulations, must always be worn in designated 'hard hat' areas.
 Only turban-wearing Sikhs are exempt from these requirements.
 The regulations do not require head protection to be provided to people who are not undertaking construction work - for example, those delivering goods to a site, or site visitors.
 However, employers and those self-employed persons engaged in construction work should require visitors to wear suitable head protection if there is a foreseeable risk of head injury.

 Employees must wear their hard hats properly and follow the instructions of their employer or the site rules.
 The regulations state that employees should take care of their hard hats and not misuse them, and that any defects or problems should be reported promptly.

 The regulations also state that if hard hats are not provided, self-employed workers must supply their own, and follow the rules for wearing them as if they were employees.